mkopinsky/conferences/phptek2019/security/threat-modeling.md

         * Ensures it is **always** done
         * Helps reinforce security mindset
     * Starting from scratch with a new application/service/feature
+        * Threat model as part of design process
+            * Iterative process.
+"As you get better you'll stop designing threats into it"
+        * Revisit end result and threat model any changes during development
     * Paying down security debt on existing apps
     * Continuous review